Transport Group Imports Reduced By 48.11 Per Cent In First Quarter - UrduPoint

 87%, worth $9,604 million as compared the imports of valuing $50,172 million of the corresponding period of last year.

-During the period of first seven months of current fiscal year imports of motor cars reduced by 67.73%, valuing $5,569 million imported as compared the imports worth $37,004 million of the corresponding period of last year.
+During the period of first seven months of current fiscal year, imports of motor cars reduced by 67.73%, valuing $5,569 million imported as compared to the imports worth $37,004 million of the corresponding period of last year.

-Meanwhile, motor cycle imports also came down by 71.49%, valuing $92 million imported as compared the imports worth $228 million of same period of last year.
+Meanwhile, motor cycle imports also came down by 71.49%, valuing $92 million as compare to the imports worth $228 million of same period of last year.